The Science of Clinical Outcome Assessment (COA) in Medical Product Development—An Intensive Online Educational Series

 Target Audience: Pharmacists, Physicians, and Researchers

-- Katy Benjamin, PhD, MSW, Director, HEOR-PRO, AbbVie;
+- Katy Benjamin, MSW, SM, PhD, Director, Clinical Outcomes Assessment, AbbVie

-- Laurie Burke, MPH, BS, Affiliate faculty of Pharmaceutical Health Services Research, University of Maryland School of Pharmacy and Founder/Principal, LORA Group
+- Laurie Burke, MPH, Affiliate Faculty of Pharmaceutical Health Services Research, University of Maryland School of Pharmacy; Founder/Principal, LORA Group

-- Elisabeth Oehrlein, PhD, MS, Senior Director of Research, National Health Council
+- Elisabeth Oehrlein, BA, MS, PhD, Assistant Vice President, Research & Programs, National Health Council

-- John H. Powers, III, MD, FACP, FIDSA, Professor of Clinical Medicine, GWU-SOM
+- John H. Powers, III, MD, FACP, FIDSA, Professor of Clinical Medicine, George Washington University School of Medicine

 This project was made possible by Grant Number U01FD005946 from the FDA, which supports the University of Maryland Center of Excellence in Regulatory Science and Innovation.
 Its contents are solely the responsibility of the authors and do not necessarily represent the official views of the HHS or FDA.